openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

 Kernel should ensure that SGX instructions can succeed or catch and handle any fault.
   - The kernel may maintain EPCM information on each page which includes access permission RWX, page types of PT_REG, PT_TRIM, PT_TCS.
+  - The kernel should EREMOVE pages of PT_TRIM only after user space signals kernel EACCEPT is done with mprotect(...,PROT_NONE,...).
+This is because EACCEPT may cause undesired #PF if the target page is already EREMOVED.
   - The kernel catches fault on EMODPR, EMODT and converts to error code returned to user space.

 The enclave run-time (or trusted run-time) may implement a parallel memory management structure which would provide information to the enclave on the enclave memory mappings.
 The run-time can have a trusted API analogous to mmap which makes a call out of the enclave to issue the mmap  and then either perform EACCEPT on the pages and update the internal memory structures or configure the enclave to perform the EACCEPT when a #PF is delivered to the enclave.
 With the outlined kernel interface, either implementation is possible.